jamesdsmyth/firebase-v3-react-redux/README.md

 ### How to run

-Clone/pull this repo to see a working example that lists pubs in a table with data pulled from a Firebase database.
+Clone or pull this repo to see a working example that lists locations in a table with data pulled from a Firebase database.
+You can add more locations while deleting them and editing them.
+All will be automatically saved in the Firebase database.

 1. `git clone` repo
 2. `npm install` to get the node_modules